burtbeckwith/grails-httplogger/README.md

 * grails dispatch information (controller, action, parameters),
 * response information (elapsed time and body).

+It is mostly useful for logging your REST traffic.
+Full HTTP web pages can be huge to log and generally waste your space.
+I suggest to map all of your REST controllers with the same path in UrlMappings, e.g. `/rest/` and configure this plugin with this path.

 ## Installation

 Add the following to your `BuildConfig.groovy`